 - Perfect to pack in Lunch Box

 I love recipes, where I don’t have to visit the market to buy ingredients, especially for that particular recipe, especially when I am doing my everyday cooking.

 This Alu Gobi is not only easy to make but the ingredients are simple too.

 Potatoes and Cauliflower – It needs Aloo and Gobi, definitely.
 You can even add some green peas along with Aloo and Gobi in this Sabzi.

-Other Ingredients – You will also need onion, tomatoes, ginger, green chillies, cumin seeds, red chilli powder, Kashmiri red chilli powder, coriander powder, garam masala powder, turmeric powder, Kasuri methi, lemon juice and salt.
+Other Ingredients – You will also need onions, tomatoes, ginger, green chilies, cumin seeds, red chili powder, Kashmiri red chili powder, coriander powder, garam masala powder, turmeric powder, Kasuri methi, lemon juice, and salt.

-Kasuri Methi is optional, but I love the taste it adds to a rather simple Aloo Gobi Ki Sabzi.
+Kasuri Methi is optional, but I love the taste it adds to a rather simple sabzi.

 That’s it!
 I am sure everything will be already available in your kitchen.

 Heat water in a large pot.
-Once the water comes to a boil, add 1/2 tsp turmeric powder and cauliflower in it and cook for a minute.
+Once the water comes to a boil, add ½ teaspoon turmeric powder and cauliflower in it and cook for a minute.

 Drain the water and keep the cauliflower aside.